OSSSP/rackspace-how-to/content/rackspace-email-archiving/import-and-export-archived-data.md

 The following are the *maximum* completion times for both importing and
 exporting:

-    - under 25GB    2 weeks
+    - 1GB to 25GB      2 weeks
-    - under 50GB    3 weeks
+    - 26GB to 50GB     3 weeks
-    - under 100GB   4 weeks
+    - 51GB to 100GB    4 weeks
-    - over  100GB   6 weeks
+    - 101GB and above  6 weeks

+**Warning:** These time frames are approximations that can vary greatly.

 ### Importing data